newlawrence/Calculate/readme.md

 [![Build Status](https://travis-ci.org/newlawrence/Calculate.svg?branch=master)](https://travis-ci.org/newlawrence/Calculate)
 [![codecov](https://codecov.io/gh/newlawrence/Calculate/branch/master/graph/badge.svg)](https://codecov.io/gh/newlawrence/Calculate)

-> Warning!
-Expected one more API change.
-Please wait until version 2.0.1 is released to use safely in production.

 Header-only library written in modern **C++** aiming for flexibility and ease of use. **Calculate** is not only a mathematical expressions parser but an engine built on top of the [Shunting Yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm).

 The main objective of the library is to offer a clean and intuitive interface, where the expressions act and feel like regular functions.
 Another objective is to be completely configurable; from the data type to the tokenizing logic, the library is in fact a custom parser factory.